 During those long days of summer when the kids are bored of playing with their expensive toys and video games, why not entertain them by creating an obstacle course using household items you already have?

 Adults of a certain age have fond childhood memories of whizzing down a slippery wet piece of plastic in the backyard, called a Slip 'N Slide.
-They may be so nostalgic, they might want to recreate those good times in the here and now.
+They may even want to recreate those good times in the here and now.
 But should they?